Valencia: Languages

-Valencian and Spanish are the two official languages.
+Valencian and Spanish are the official languages.
 Spanish is currently the predominant language in the city proper.
-Valencia proper and its surrounding metropolitan area are—along the Alicante area—the traditionally Valencian-speaking territories of the Valencian Community where the Valencian language is less spoken and read.
-According to a 2019 survey commissioned by the local government, 76% of the population use only Spanish in their daily life, 1.3% only use the Valencian language, while 17.6% of the population use both languages indistinctively.
+Valencia proper and its surrounding metropolitan area are—along with the Alicante area—the traditionally Valencian-speaking territories of the Valencian Community where the Valencian language is less spoken and read.
+According to a 2019 survey commissioned by the local government, 76% of the population use only Spanish in their daily life, 1.3% use only the Valencian language, while 17.6% of the population use both languages.
 However, vis-à-vis the education system and according to the 1983 regional Law on the Use and Teaching of the Valencian Language, the municipality of Valencia is included within the territory of Valencian linguistic predominance.
-In 1993, the municipal government agreed to exclusively use Valencian for the signage of new street plaques.
+In 1993, the municipal government agreed to use exclusively Valencian for the plaques that serve as street signs.
+The variety of Valencian spoken in and around the city of Valencia is known as apitxat.